What is a hybrid backup?

 Limitations of hybrid backups

 Any of these criteria can have a negative effect on the overall storage architecture, which is why data backup and storage policies should be implemented.
-A data lifecycle management policy can be even more important, as it specifies the characteristics of all kinds of data, from creation to storage to destruction.
+A data lifecycle management policy can be even more important, as it specifies the characteristics of all types of data, from creation to storage to destruction.